Skip to main content

 Go on a fruit hunt

-3. Everyone should count the pictures together.
+3. Collect the pictures of fruit and count the pictures together.
 How many were hidden?
 How many different types of fruit did they find and remember?

 Reflection